CharlesGuan/deep-reinforcement-learning-branch/p2_continuous-control/README.md

 For this project, the version contains 20 identical agents, each with its own copy of the environment.
 The version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

-The barrier for solving the second version of the environment is to take into account the presence of many agents.
+The barrier for solving the version of the environment is to take into account the presence of many agents.
 In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.